Rexxar-Jack-Remar/lotus/lib/Dataflow/APA/README.md

 immediate dominators are computable, and the non-back-edge subgraph is acyclic with entry first in topological order.

+## Interprocedural call-string solver

+Interprocedural APA clients are modeled by `elimination::InterEliminationProblem` and solved by `elimination::InterEliminationSolver<AnalysisDomainTy, K>`.
+The solver is context-sensitive via bounded call strings, using `mono::CallStringCTX<Instruction *, K>` as the context representation.

+The solver proceeds by:

+- maintaining `IN` / `OUT` facts keyed by `(instruction, call-string context)`,
+- computing a boundary fact for one procedure/context from `callFlow` or `returnFlow`,
+- solving that single procedure with the existing `IntraEliminationSolver`,
+- propagating changes across normal, call, return, and call-to-return edges in the ICFG worklist.

+Clients provide four interprocedural hooks on top of the normal-flow lattice:

+- `callFlow(CallSite, Callee, In)` to build the callee-entry fact,
+- `returnFlow(CallSite, Callee, ExitStmt, RetSite, In)` to map callee exit facts back to the caller,
+- `callToRetFlow(CallSite, RetSite, Callees, In)` for the bypass edge,
+- `getCalleesOfCallAt(CallSite)` for call resolution.

+The default LLVM adapter `LLVMInterEliminationProblem` handles direct calls, provides a conservative signature-based fallback for indirect calls, and can optionally warn when indirect-call resolution is missing.

+### Context sensitivity

+The shipped interprocedural analyses currently use a default call-string bound of `K = 2`:

+- `kDefaultInterElimReachabilityCallStringLength`
+- `kDefaultInterElimConstantPropagationCallStringLength`
+- `kDefaultInterElimUninitVariablesCallStringLength`
+- `kDefaultInterElimReachingDefinitionsCallStringLength`
+- `kDefaultInterElimLiveVariablesCallStringLength`
+- `kDefaultInterElimLocksetCallStringLength`

+`K = 0` is also supported by the generic solver and degenerates to context-insensitive return propagation.

 ## Intraprocedural LLVM analyses